Ambulance officer dies after crash near Cambridge

 Ohs said while the officer's primary role was within the patient transfer service, they were also active in their support of both Event Health Services and Emergency Ambulance.

-The family had requested privacy so St John would not be releasing any names at this stage.
+St John would not be releasing any names at this stage as the family had requested privacy.

 "Our focus remains on supporting our people and the police with their ongoing investigations into the crash."